-There are a number of smaller gyms and yoga studios around the village & Creekside too;
+There are a number of smaller gyms and yoga studios around Whistler Village & Creekside too;

-- The Core – right in the centre of the village (easy to get to), it’s a decent gym with two studio rooms and a climbing wall/bouldering cave.
-Monthly memberships start at $53p.m.
+The Core – right in the centre of the village (easy to get to), it’s user friendly with two studio rooms and a climbing wall.

 PST (Provincial Sales Tax) & GST (Gov’t Sales Tax)

 PST is a 7% tax applied to almost all products and services in BC.
 GST is a 5% sales tax applied to all products (not services) in BC.
 The taxes are added at the point of sale, so generally not shown on the ticket price (or the menu).

 Exceptions are long-term accommodation, healthcare, etc.

 You cannot apply for this tax to be returned when you leave Canada.